laravel-doctrine/docs/acl/permissions.md

 ### Config Permissions

-By setting the permissions driver to `config`, no additional `permissions` table will be created, but permissions will be expected to be added inside the config: `acl.permissions.list` The given permissions wil now be stored in the Entity as json.
+By setting the permissions driver to `config`, no additional `permissions` table will be created, but permissions will be expected to be added inside the config: `acl.permissions.list` The given permissions will now be stored in the Entity as json.

 ```php
 <?php